cristov7/Python_Advanced/README.md

 # SoftUni - Python Advanced - January 2023

-In this repository there are solutions to tasks from the programming Advanced course with Python of the software academy of SoftUni University.
+In this repository there are solutions to tasks from the Programming Advanced course with Python of the software academy of SoftUni University.

 https://softuni.bg/trainings/3963/python-advanced-january-2023